Not sensing any heat and seeing error code 228 from your Lennox® furnace?

-Repairing or replacing this part is better left to the technicians at D.A.
-Bennett Service Experts Heating & Air Conditioning in Albany.
-Our NATE-certified technicians are among the brightest in the industry.
+Repairing or replacing this part is better left to the professionals at D.A.
+Bennett Service Experts in Albany.
+Our ACE-certified technicians are among the best in the industry.
 They’re well-qualified to take care of all of your heating needs, including clearing a furnace error.

 How a Pressure Switch Works

-This part plays a prominent part as your furnace prepares to heat your space.
+This part plays an important part as your furnace prepares to warm your space.

 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board starts running the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that enough air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 When your pressure switch isn’t functioning the way it should, you’ll likely hear the fan run and the switch clicking a couple times before the furnace switches off completely.
 When a part isn’t performing right, your furnace will turn off for your safety.

 Your furnace will let you know something is amiss with a red flash from its indicator light, which it uses to present error codes.
 It uses this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it passes on a fault code.